-- 5.7.
-Affordable housing as defined in the NPPF (March 2012) includes social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
-See the Glossary for the full definition.
-Public subsidy refers to grant funding for the provision of affordable housing. - 5.8.
-The affordable housing targets in policy H2 reflect current and future housing requirements in Lambeth, informed by the findings of the Strategic Housing Market Assessment and the priority needs identified in the local Housing Needs Assessment.
-The viability of the targets has been assessed.
-This information will inform the commissioning plans for all new affordable housing across the borough.
-The preferred borough-wide housing mix for social / affordable rented and intermediate housing is set out in policy H4. - 5.9.
-The council will have regard to the density guidance set out in policy 3.4 and table 3.2 of the London Plan when assessing whether a site has capacity to provide 10 or more dwellings. - 5.10.
-Affordable housing is normally required on site.
+- be consistent with Lambeth's tenure split policy (H2(b)) up to the required ii. threshold (although in accordance with London Plan policy H6B, the Fast Track Route is also available to applicants that elect to provide low cost rented homes in place of intermediate homes, provided the relevant threshold level is reached): - meet other relevant policy requirements and obligations to the satisfaction iii. of Lambeth (and the Mayor where relevant): this includes policies and obligations where relevant relating to dwelling size mix and housing standards; residential amenity space and children's play space; provision of employment floorspace and affordable workspace; town centre uses; mitigation of any visitor impacts; employment and training; provision of social infrastructure; transport and parking; air quality; open space and urban greening; zero and low carbon; sustainable design and construction; flood risk; sustainable drainage; sustainable waste management; and design; and - demonstrate they have taken account of the strategic 50 per cent target in London Plan policy H4 and have sought grant where required to increase the level of affordable housing beyond 35 per cent. - 5.9 Affordable housing is required on site in schemes providing more than 10 units (gross) and this is an essential requirement to be eligible for the Fast Track Route.
 Mixed-tenure developments are essential to provide the homes needed in Lambeth while creating mixed and balanced communities.
-In exceptional cases, where it can be demonstrated robustly that this is not appropriate in terms of site configuration and layout and the policies in the development plan, it may be provided offsite.
-Examples of circumstances in which off-site provision may be considered include where, having secured an alternative site, it would be possible to: - secure a significantly higher level of provision than would otherwise be secured through on-site development - address priority needs more effectively, especially for affordable family housing tenure and house type - secure a more mixed and balanced community. - 5.11.
-Consideration will only be given to off-site provision where an alternative site has been identified and it can be delivered as part of the application process through a planning obligation.
+In exceptional cases, where it can be demonstrated robustly and to the satisfaction of the council that this is not feasible in terms of site configuration and layout and the policies in the development plan, it may be provided off-site.
+Examples of circumstances in which off-site provision may be considered include where, having secured an alternative site, it would be possible to: - secure a more mixed and balanced community - secure a significantly higher level of provision than would otherwise be secured through on-site development - address priority needs more effectively, especially for affordable family housing tenure and house type - 5.10 Consideration will only be given to off-site provision where an alternative site has been identified and it can be delivered as part of the application process through a planning obligation.
 In the interests of ensuring successful mixed and sustainable neighbourhoods, and in particular the promotion of community cohesion and social diversity, the site identified for off-site provision should be located in the borough, as near as practicable to the principal site and no further than one mile.
 It should be supported by appropriate social, physical and green infrastructure.
 Applications will be required to demonstrate that the design, layout and location of both sites will enable the developments to be embedded within the wider community.
 The off-site provision should be deliverable prior to the on-site market housing being completed.